bitsagarob/BIP0352-index-server-specification/README.md

    2. Mempool Monitoring
    3. Receive Notifications

+### Remote Scanner (Ephemeral)

+- combines ***SP Scanner + Block Filter Manager + Block Processor***

+1. Configured to respond to any wallet
+   1. Must index entire chain from Taproot activation
+   2. Wallet request UTXOs from service
+2. Service is trusted
+   1. To preserve forward privacy a user should rotate wallet when leaving service
+3. Novice or Technical User
+   1. Share scan key pair + spend public key with **server during a session**
+   2. Relies on well organized UI/UX to educate user on *"scanning concepts"*
+4. Additional Services
+   1. Wallet Recovery
+      1. Wallet should maintain SP transaction archive
+   2. Mempool Monitoring
+      1. May be rate limited to a few checks per minute or max per day

 ### Serve Tweaks for any number of users (Anonymous)

 - combines ***Block Filter Manager + Block Processor***